howaiyung/randoGenNum/README.md

   - Basic error detection for user input.
 The entry boxes glow red if the user entered not an integer.

  # Missing
    -Unit testing.
-Unfortuneatly I keep running in errors due to the unit testing cannot load the Xamarin.Form.Core file.
+Unfortunately I keep running in errors due to the unit testing cannot load the Xamarin.Form.Core file.
    Something has to do with the config and app files.